-Better: "task.is\finished": true.
+Better: "task.is_finished": true.

-Specific platforms imply specific additions to this rule with regard to the first-class citizen types they provide.
+Specific platforms imply specific additions to this rule depending on the first-class citizen types they provide.
 For example, JSON doesn't have a Date object type, so the dates are to be passed as numbers or strings.
-In this case, it's convenient to mark dates somehow, for example, by adding \at or \date postfixes, i.e. created\at, occurred\at.
+In this case, it's convenient to mark dates somehow, for example, by adding at or date postfixes, i.e. created_at, occurred_at.